mcelep/blog/network-policies/README.md

 ---
 # Lifecycle of Kubernetes Network Policies

-In this blog post, we will talk about the whole lifecycle of Kubernetes Network Policies covering topics such as creation, editing, governance, debugging and we will also share insights about some tools which can create better user experiences when dealing with Network Policies.
+In this blog post, we will talk about the whole lifecycle of Kubernetes Network Policies covering topics such as creation, editing, governance, debugging and we will also share insights which can create better user experiences when dealing with Network Policies.

 ## Enter Network Policies